Techtonica/curriculum/conflict-resolution/conflict-resolution.md

 none

 ### Motivation
 Whenever people spend more than a little time together, there will be conflict.
 We will learn ways to work through it while staying respectful and honest.
+Each of our verbal and non-verbal communication expresses our personality and can also result in the conflict with others with a small ignorance in our activity.
+It's important for us to know how we can resolve these conflicts for maintaining a better relationship with others.

 ### Objectives
 **Participants will be able to:**